-- You keep your mind muscle fit and creative.
+- It helps to keep your mind-muscle fit and creative.

 - Blogging experiences make you genuinely content and happy.

-- Blogging on demand or for your pleasure could provide you a rich library of topics to publish, talk about or even sell.
+- Blogging on-demand or for your pleasure could provide you with a rich library of topics to publish, talk about or even sell.